isomerpages/govtech-gobusiness/_browse-all-solutions-Travel-Agents/Travel-Management-System--Operations-.md

 Up to 70% for SMEs, 50% for non-SMEs

-Funded and administrated by Singapore Tourism Board (STB).
+This solution is supported by by Singapore Tourism Board (STB).

 ## Pre-Approved Solutions